jacob-meacham/serverless-plugin-git-variables/README.md

 * If you're using serverless 1.16.x or above, use the >=2.x.x version of this plugin.

 # Version History
+* 3.5.0
+  - Add ability to specify whitelist of variables to set on the environment or in tags
 * 3.4.0
   - Add user name / email (Thanks to @JordanReiter)
   - Add git tag information (Thanks to @navrkald)